Phoenix-Finance/Phoenix-Documentation/content/token/crosschain.md

 The following example is how to cross PHX tokens among different chains. cPHX cross-chain will follow the same steps, by selecting cPHX in the interfaces.

-### Etherum ⇄ Polygon
+### Ethereum ⇄ Polygon
-The portal for moving between Etherem and Polygon is https://wallet.matic.network/bridge/.
+The portal for moving between Ethereum and Polygon is https://wallet.matic.network/bridge/.

 1. After connecting your wallet, it will direct you to the following page.
 ![](https://z3.ax1x.com/2021/08/02/fSQi1U.png)